Galactic Archaeology with Gaia: Introduction

 The stellar halo not only encodes an archaeological record of the Milky Way's assembly history, but it also provides a tool to study (now destroyed) high redshift dwarf galaxies.
 Moreover, the great extent (out to $> 100$ kpc) of the stellar halo makes it one of our best tracers of the dark matter halo.
 In past years, our study of the Galactic halo has mainly been hampered by limitations in the data.
 Our sample sizes have been too small, only limited areas of the sky have been covered, we have incomplete velocity information, hardly any chemical information, etc, etc. However, these limitations (excuses?) are no longer, as we are now deep into the era of \gaia\ --- the most ambitious Galactic science mission of all time.

 \gaia\ is an astrometric mission with the lofty goal of producing an all-sky phase-space map of the Galaxy \citep{Gaia_mission}.
 Positions on the sky, parallax, and proper motions are measured for all stars down to a limiting magnitude of $G \approx 21$.
-In addition, a (bright) subset of stars has measured radial velocities and astrophysical parameters (such as effective temperature and surface gravity).
-As of February 2024, we are now on the third \gaia\ data release with the fourth release likely arriving in 2025/26.
+In addition, a (bright) subset of stars has measured radial velocities and stellar parameters (such as effective temperature and surface gravity, see \citealt{gaia_rvs} for details of the parametrization of the \gaia\ RVS data).
+As of June 2024, we are now on the third \gaia\ data release with the fourth release likely arriving in 2025/26.
 Each subsequent data release provides data over a larger time baseline, and hence more precise astrometry, as well as additional data products, such as variability information and source classifications.
-To compensate for the bright limit for accurate \gaia\ spectroscopic measurements, several wide-field spectroscopic surveys have (or will) complemented the \gaia\ data to provide radial velocities and chemical measurements, e.g. SDSS/SEGUE \citep[][]{Yanny2009}, LAMOST \citep[][]{Cui2012}, APOGEE \citep[][]{Majewski2017}, H3 \citep[][]{Conroy2019}, DESI \citep[][]{Cooper2023}, WEAVE \citep[][]{Jin2023}, 4MOST \citep[][]{deJong2019}.
+To compensate for the bright limit for accurate \gaia\ spectroscopic measurements, several wide-field spectroscopic surveys have (or will) complemented the \gaia\ data to provide radial velocities and chemical measurements, e.g. SDSS/SEGUE \citep[][]{Yanny2009}, LAMOST \citep[][]{Cui2012}, APOGEE \citep[][]{Majewski2017}, GALAH \citep[][]{Buder2021}, H3 \citep[][]{Conroy2019}, DESI \citep[][]{Cooper2023}, WEAVE \citep[][]{Jin2023}, 4MOST \citep[][]{deJong2019}.
 These auxiliary datasets are particularly important for the halo stars, which traverse to large distances and are thus often relatively faint.
 The era of \gaia\ is truly data-heavy!
 The fruits of this labour will last for many years to come, and we are only at the beginning stages of our digestion and understanding of what this detailed mapping of the Milky Way contains.

 The purpose of this review is to provide the current state of understanding of the Galactic halo and the revelations and surprises from the \gaia\ data boon.
 This review does not intend to provide a complete history and consensus, as the number of papers in this field has exploded in recent years.
 Instead, we focus on the main findings, in our humble opinion, and look ahead to the future of this field over the coming decade.
+There are several articles in this special issue focused on ``\gaia\ discoveries''.
+As such, the in-depth exploration of stellar streams, globular clusters and Galactic dynamics with {\it Gaia} is covered elsewhere and we refer the interested reader to related reviews on those topics.